frkatona/ObsidianSync/Lab/MURI.md

 - [ ] Email TJ about getting absorption for a given thickness at 532 and 1064 (what did Ben S say about it?)
 ---
 ### 7/16
+- Pre-meeting notes
 	- PCD sample
 		- Results from last one?
 		- Any new sample?
 	- Ask for Alex's presentation recording on the OneDrive
 	- On-site
 		- We're giving poster abstracts to the program manager before July 24th?
 Give to Rob or email directly?
+- Meeting Notes
+	- XRD was down, so no new results about the last time
+	- Ben S is emailing Rob asking about the poster abstract stuff (when? to whom?)
+		- [ ] ask him to let me know what he finds
+	- Ben S giving me some more sample on sapphire to score/lase
+		- Remember to document the process well, both in notes and in taking good photos/videos)
+	- Ben S put the Alex talk link, so I should check to see if there are clues to what he'd like with his sample (or what it is/if it's hazardous/needs stored in special conditions)

 ### 7/02
 - (little bit of a repeat) JP built a TGA MS similar to what the MSC has